May 27, 2025

 When would it be appropriate to actually use the money you’ve been putting away in the emergency fund?
-In other words, what counts as an emergency and what doesn’t?
+What counts as an emergency and what doesn’t?

-Some common examples might include a job loss, an urgent medical procedure, a leaky roof or major car repairs.
+Some common examples might include a sudden job loss, an urgent medical procedure, or a leaky roof.

 Here are three key questions that can help you determine whether it might be time to tap your emergency fund: